-The most common question before planning a trek to the Everest base camp is “how hard is the Everest base camp trek?”
+The most common question before planning a trek to the Everest base camp is “how difficult is the Everest base camp trek?”

 Trekking to base camp is not a serious difficulty if you hike often anywhere else.
 But facing high altitude should be one of the headaches.
 So, visiting above 3000m altitude in the other Himalayas is highly recommended.

 This is not a climb!
 This is a trek through the mountain path.
 And you don’t visit the base camp within one or two days so it takes over a week with slowly altitude gain.
 Of course, there are some steps and a long day's trek some days.
 But you can take several rests along the trail.
 Mostly, the trekking hours are shorter when you will be walking on higher elevation.

 How Long Does It Take To Trek To Everest Base Camp?